junwatu/recipe-nutritional-analysis/blog/README.md

 ### Retrieving Recipe Data

-Provide instructions and code snippets to fetch recipe data.
+In this project the recipe data can be paste or directly typed into the text area and then submitted to the Node.js server (more on this later).

 ### Analyzing Nutrition Data

-Show how to use Wolfram and OpenAI to analyze the nutrition data from the recipe.
+To analyze nutrition from the r

 Create a function to calculate recipe nutrition using Wolfram Language in the Wolfram Cloud editor.